rossta/rossta.github.com/source/blog/2016-03-02-a-ruby-antihero-thread-pool.html.md

 ### In the Wild

 Of course, if you're planning on using a thread pool in production code, you'll may be better off leveraging the hard work of others.
-Our implementation leaves some key considerations on the table, like reflection, handing timeouts, how to deal with exceptions, and better thread safety.
+Our implementation omits some key considerations, like providing reflection, handing timeouts, dealing with exceptions, and better thread safety.
+Let's look at some alternatives in the community.

 The [ruby-thread](https://github.com/meh/ruby-thread) project provides a few extensions to the standard library `Thread` class, including `Thread::Pool`.
 Usage of `Thread::Pool` is very similar to what we came up with on the surface.